istio-ecosystem/istio-operator/ARCHITECTURE.md

 ### Validations

-Both the new API and old Helm API are validated.
-The new API is validated through a table of validation rules in [pkg/validate/validate.go](https://github.com/istio/operator/blob/master/pkg/validate/validate.go).
+Both the `IstioControlPlaneSpec` and Helm APIs are validated.
+The `IstioControlPlaneSpec` API is validated through a table of validation rules in [pkg/validate/validate.go](https://github.com/istio/operator/blob/master/pkg/validate/validate.go).
 These rules refer to the Go struct path schema and hence have names with a capitalized first letter.
-The old Helm values.yaml API is validated in [validate_values.go](https://github.com/istio/operator/blob/master/pkg/validate/validate_values.go) and refer to the values.yaml data paths.
+The Helm values.yaml API is validated in [validate_values.go](https://github.com/istio/operator/blob/master/pkg/validate/validate_values.go) and refer to the values.yaml data paths.
 Hence, these rules have names with a lower case first letter.
+Apart from validating the correctness of individual fields, the operator ensure that relationships between values in different parts of the configuration tree are correct.
+For example, it's an error to enable a component while its parent feature is disabled.

 ## K8s controller